LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 3) Providing a high degree of data trustworthiness if it’s also a data finder

 4) A breeze to use.
-Make sure it adds up to simplifying your sale processes, not bringing more bumps on the road.
+Make sure it adds up to simplifying your sale processes, not adding more bumps to the road.

 Closely is clearly the winner among other automation solutions, for it’s the most intuitive, feature abundant, flexible and promising tool that can be proved by its numerous happy users.